kumpmati/sliple/docs/README.md

 When a letter tile is moving through a sticky tile, it stops at the sticky tile.
 It does not stay permanently at the sticky tile, and can be moved.

+## Loading and saving

+The game state can be saved onto a string for sharing.

+The format of the string is described in the [FORMAT.md](./FORMAT.md) file.